By 2020, customer experience (CX) will overtake price, product and expertise as the key brand differentiator1.

 CX is the key to long-term sustainable growth.
 Providing a superb, frictionless experience keeps customers coming back and advocating for you.
-Businesses that lead in CX have a compound annual revenue growth rate of 17 per cent2.
+Businesses that lead in CX have a compound average revenue growth rate of 17 per cent2.
 CX laggards, on the other hand, rarely achieve 3 per cent.

 The numbers are telling and people—businesses—are noticing.